cozy/cozy-konnector-sfrmobile/README.md

 ### Maintainer

-The lead maintainers for this konnector is @doubleface for Cozy Cloud
+The lead maintainer for this konnector is @doubleface for Cozy Cloud.
+Before, nicofrand, Frank Rousseau, SomeAverageDev, and ZeHiro have contributed.

 ### Get in touch